 Are you a spouse of an international specialist working in Estonia?
 Do you want to enter the Estonian labour market and find a job here?
 If you answered ‘yes’ to these questions, you can get free specialised career counselling.

 – Through the Public Employment Service self-service online system (NB!
 This option is available only if you already have an Estonian ID Card or Mobile ID.)

 – Or via the following web form:

 What is career counselling and how does it help?

-– Analysis of personality traits to help the client be more aware of their strengths and better understand their development needs.
+– Analysis of personality traits to help you be more aware of your strengths and better understand your development needs.

-– Identification of necessary skills for work (including Estonian language and other professional skills), employment or profession choices, including entrepreneurship opportunities.
+– Identifying necessary skills for work (including Estonian language and other professional skills), employment or profession choices, including entrepreneurship opportunities.

 – Identifying learning needs based on the skills and knowledge required for the local labour market.